Ignite-Market/docs/docs/introduction/market-creation.md

 - **Currency:** The single currency for the market (e.g., USD equivalent or FLR).
 Multiple markets for the same question can exist in different currencies.
 - **Time Frame:** The period during which the event and resolution will occur.

+## Funding the Market

+Market funding is how you help get a prediction market off the ground.
+Think of it like being the house at a casino—you’re providing the chips people use to bet.

+When you fund a market, you deposit money into the platform’s **automated market maker (AMM)**.
+The AMM uses this liquidity to offer buy and sell prices on each possible outcome.
+Without funding, the market sits idle—untradeable.

+Once funded, traders can jump in, place bets, and trade outcome tokens based on what they think will happen.
+Since you helped create that action, you earn a share of the fees generated whenever people trade.

+### Why Fund a Market?

+Every market needs liquidity to be tradeable. **IgniteMarket** typically seeds markets with some initial funding—but anyone can add more at any time.
+Here’s why you might want to:

+#### Earn a Cut of Trading Fees
+Every trade in the market generates a small fee.
+As a funder, you earn a share of those fees.
+More trading = more earnings.

+#### Profit from Market Moves
+Early funders often get in at neutral prices (like 50/50 odds).
+As bets roll in and prices shift, you can:
+- Sell your position for a profit
+- Stay exposed if you think the market’s mispriced

+#### Exit Anytime
+Change your mind?
+No problem.
+You can pull your funds (and any profits) out **before** the market resolves.
+You’re never locked in.

+#### Back the Markets You Believe In
+If you spot a market you’re confident will attract action—or one where you have an edge—you can fund it and potentially benefit from your insights.

+### What Are the Risks?

+#### Exposure to the Outcome
+As a funder, you’re part of the AMM.
+If most of the crowd bets one way and they’re right, you could end up paying out.
+Your profit depends on balanced trading and the final result.

+#### Low Volume = Low Rewards
+No trades?
+No fees.
+If a market gets little attention, your earnings might be minimal (or even zero), while your funds were tied up.

+#### Price Exposure Swings
+Markets can move fast.
+If sentiment shifts heavily while you’re funded, you might end up stuck with more exposure to the losing side unless you exit in time.

+#### Smart Traders Could Snipe You
+Remember, you’re providing the liquidity.
+If sharp traders spot mispriced odds, they can trade against you, potentially taking profits at your expense.

 ## User-Generated Questions

 While users can’t directly launch markets, they can propose ideas for consideration.
 The markets team evaluates proposals based on: